 Here's a real treat, courtesy of the Art Wood Collection of Caricature and Cartoon at the Library of Congress.
 In 1910 Windsor McKay's innovative comic strip, Little Nemo in Slumberland, featured a sequence in which Little Nemo and his companions accidentally land in Sing Sing Prison.
 After a trip to Mars, Little Nemo, the dwarf … Continue reading Little Nemo in Sing Sing

-Clement C. Moore, author of the beloved poem ’ Twas the Night Before Christmas, had a family connection to Sing Sing.
+Clement C. Moore, author of the beloved poem ’ Twas the Night Before Christmas, had a family connection to what was then called the village of Sing Sing.
 According to the biography by Samuel White Patterson, Moore “had once contemplated making a summer home on the Hudson.
-In 1839, he bought a beautiful estate at Sing Sing.”
-Moore let his son Benjamin “have … Continue reading ’Twas the Night Before Christmas in Sing Sing
+In 1839, he bought a beautiful estate at Sing … Continue reading ’Twas the Night Before Christmas in Sing Sing

 Here’s a nice postcard of the view looking northwest over the rooftops of Ossining to Croton Point and Haverstraw.
 The card is postmarked from Ossining, January 18, 1905.
 This is what’s called an “undivided back” postcard, printed during the period when postal regulations prohibited any writing on the back except the address—hence the note to … Continue reading Croton Point and Ossining, circa 1905